 The Valuation Date for the shares of the Feeder Sub-Funds will correspond to the dealing days for shares of the relevant Master Fund.
 Similarly, the respective dealing cut-off times for the Feeder Sub-Funds and the relevant Master Fund are set so that valid subscription or redemption orders for shares of the Feeder Sub-Fund are placed before the cut-off time can then be reflected in the Feeder Sub-Fund's investment into the Master Fund.
-Accordingly, valuation points for the Feeder Sub-Funds and the relevant Master Fund must also be coordinated, as each Feeder Sub-Fund's investments into their respective Master Fund will be valued at the latest available Net Asset Value per share, as published by the Master Fund.
+Accordingly, valuation points for the Feeder Sub-Fund's and the relevant Master Fund must also be coordinated, as each Feeder Sub-Fund's investments into their respective Master Fund will be valued at the latest available Net Asset Value per share, as published by the Master Fund.
+Lastly, the financial year of both the Feeder Sub-Funds and the relevant Master Sub-Funds and the relevant Master Sub-Funds and the relevant fund.
+Sub-Funds and the relevant Master Sub-Funds and the relevant fund.
 Lastly, the financial year of both the Feeder Sub-Funds and the relevant Master Sub-Fund starts on 1 January and ends on 31 December of each year.